comradequinn/gen/README.md

         ;;
     2)
         # take whatever action is required for a completed code review with a negative outcome...
-        echo "code review completed. code is awful; an afront to the intellectual diginity of man and beast" ;;
+        echo "code review completed. code is awful; an afront to the intellectual diginity of man and beast. detailed feedback: $(cat feedback.txt)"
+        ;;
     *)
         # default error case for any other exit codes
         echo "an unknown error occurred. exit code: $?"
         ;;
 esac
-# >> code review completed. code is a masterpiece
 ```

 When executed, the above will cause `gen` to silently perform all the tasks and the subsequent part of the script will then print an appropriate response based on `gen's` return code.
 In the prompt used, the `exit code` to indicate code review failure was set as `2`; this is optional and purely to allow the two causes of failure to be distinguished in the script.